 Our chief executive officer and our chief financial officer have been made available to us by our Manager to manage our day-to-day operations and affairs.
 Pursuant to his employment agreement described below, our chief executive officer devotes substantially all of his time to us and our Manager on our business and affairs.
 Our chief financial officer also devotes substantially all of his business time to us and our Manager on our business and affairs.
-Our Manager reports to our board of directors through our chief executive officer and our chief financial officer and of directors and our chief financial officer have responsibility for overall corporate strategy, acquisitions, financing and investor relations.
+Our Manager reports to our board of directors through our chief executive officer and our chief financial officer and operates our business.
+Our board of directors and our chief executive officer and chief financial officer have responsibility for overall corporate strategy, acquisitions, financing and investor relations.
 Our chief executive officer and chief financial officer utilize the resources of our Manager to run our business.